mapbender/mapbender-starter/CONTRIBUTING.md

 ## Preparing system

-To get started with the development you will need PHP interpreter and some additional libraries.
+To get started with the development you need a PHP interpreter and some additional libraries.

 ### Preparing Ubuntu 16.04